 - Never use the PARK position as a substitute for the parking brake.
-Always apply the parking brake fully when parked to guard against vehicle movement and possible injury or damage. - Your vehicle could move and injure you and others if it is not in PARK.
-Make sure the transmission is in PARK before leaving the vehicle.

-- It is dangerous to shift out of PARK or NEUTRAL if your foot is not firmly pressing the brake pedal.
-The vehicle could accelerate quickly forward or in reverse.
+Always apply the parking brake fully when parked to guard against vehicle movement and possible injury or damage. - Your vehicle could move and injure you and others if it is not completely in PARK.
+Check by trying to move the shift lever out of PARK with the brake pedal released.
+Make sure the transmission is in PARK before leaving the vehicle. - It is dangerous to shift out of PARK or NEUTRAL if the engine speed is higher than idle speed.
+If your foot is not firmly pressing the brake pedal, the vehicle could accelerate quickly forward or in reverse.
 You could lose control of the vehicle and hit someone or something.
-Only shift the transmission into gear when your foot is firmly pressing the brake pedal. - Unintended movement of a vehicle could injure those in or near the vehicle.
-As with all vehicles, vou should never exit a vehicle while the vehicle is in "ready mode".
-Before exiting a vehicle, always apply the parking brake, shift the transmission into PARK, and remove the ignition key.
-Once the key is removed, the transmission is locked in PARK, securing the vehicle against unwanted movement.

-- When leaving the vehicle, always remove the ignition kev and lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+Only shift into gear when

+- the engine is idling normally and your foot is firmly pressing the brake pedal. - Unintended movement of a vehicle could injure those in or near the vehicle.
+As with all vehicles, you should never exit a vehicle while the engine is running.
+Before exiting a vehicle, always apply the parking brake, shift the transmission into PARK, turn the engine OFF, and remove the ignition key.
+Once the key is removed, the transmission is locked in PARK, securing the vehicle against unwanted movement - When leaving the vehicle, always remove the ignition key from the vehicle and lock the vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
 Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the transmission range buttons. - Do not leave the ignition key in or near the vehicle (or in a location accessible to children).
+Children should be warned not to touch the parking brake, brake pedal or the shift lever.

+• Do not leave the ignition key in or near the vehicle (or in a location accessible to children).
 A child could operate power windows, other controls, or move the vehicle.